Carousel (Travis Scott song)

-"Carousel" (stylized in all caps) is a song by American rapper and singer Travis Scott featuring fellow American singer and rapper Frank Ocean, released on August 3, 2018 as the second track off of the former's third studio album Astroworld (2018).
+"Carousel" (stylized in all caps) is a song by American rapper Travis Scott featuring Frank Ocean, released on August 3, 2018 as the second track off of the former's third studio album Astroworld (2018), released through Cactus Jack Records, Epic Records, and Grand Hustle Records.
+The song was written by Scott and Ocean, alongside the song's producers, Hit-Boy, Rogét Chahayed, and Mike Dean.
+The song includes a sample of the Beastie Boys' 1986 single "The New Style", and thus, they and Rick Rubin are also credited as songwriters.